X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 After the load, if .C is set, an error occurred and .A will contain the error code.
 If .C is clear, .X/.Y will point to the address of final byte loaded + 1.

 Note: One does not need to call `CLOSE` after `LOAD`.

+#### Function Name: `SAVE`

+Purpose: Save an area of memory to a file.
+Call Address: \$FFD8
+Communication Registers: .A, .X, .Y
+Preparatory routines: SETNAM, SETLFS
+Error returns: .C = 0 if no error, .C = 1 in case of error and A will contain kernel error code Registers affected: .A, .X, .Y, .C

+**Description:** Save the contents of a memory range to a file.

+SETLFS and SETNAME must be called beforehand.
+A is address of zero page pointer to start address, X = low byte of end address + 1, Y = high byte of end address.
+If C is zero there were no errors; 1 is an error in which case A will have the error

 ---